arildj78/cFormGraphics/README.md

 * Open UserForm1 by doubleclicking it in the project tree
 * Run the project by pressing F5.

-You should now see that the image you put on the form have is divided into two colored triangles.
+You should now see that the image you put on the form is divided into two colored triangles.
 By pressing the CommandButton the colors should change.